chezhian0599/Text-Analysis/README.md

 ## **Execution:**
 To Calculate the scores I have **defined function**, with the help of those functions I have calculated the Scores.

-Finally I have Stored all the data in a csv file .
+Finally I have Stored all the data in a csv file.